-Responsible Dog OwnershipPosted over 4 years ago by Holly
+Responsible Dog OwnershipPosted almost 8 years ago by Holly

 But what is really “responsible” ownership?
 That's kind of what Shasta Dogs is all about, so I guess I'd better give it some thought.
 AKC has a little list of actions they think constitute responsible dog ownership.

 Disclaimer: Although I thought every point was worthy, I didn't sign the pledge.
 There were several points I don't adhere to all the time.

 Good heavens, you cry!
 And this is supposed to be a website devoted to "active and responsible dog ownership"?!